 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add all the ingredients to a food processor, Thermomix or blender.
 Process for approximately 10 seconds.
-Scrape down sides of bowl and continue blending for a further 8 – 10 seconds until the paste is smooth with no bits of the date present.
+Scrape down the sides of the bowl and continue blending for a further 8 – 10 seconds until the paste is smooth with no bits of the date present.
 (I find a food processor or Thermomix work best, as you can remove the blades for cleaning).

 Serve the spread on paleo toast and I like to top it with smashed avocado.